ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-12-31-cristiano-ronaldo-gym-workout-2026.md

 *   **Yoga or Pilates:** Focus on gentle movements, stretching, and core engagement.
 This improves flexibility and body awareness.
 You can find many free beginner yoga routines online.
 *   **Foam Rolling and Stretching:** Spend 15-20 minutes targeting sore muscles.
 This can significantly reduce muscle tightness.

-**Affiliate Link:** To help track your light activity and ensure you're not overdoing it, consider using workout apps like [JEFIT](https://example.com/jefit-affiliate-link) or [Strong](https://example.com/strong-affiliate-link).
+To help track your light activity and ensure you're not overdoing it, consider using workout apps like [JEFIT](https://www.jefit.com/) or [Strong](https://www.strong.app/).
 They can log your movements and monitor your activity levels.
 These apps are great for seeing your weekly progress.

 ### Day 5: Shoulder Power and Core Stability